sftcd/openssl/esnistuff/api.md

 Hash the buffer as per the ciphersuite specified therein.

 Note that this isn't quite what the I-D says - It seems that NSS uses the entire buffer, incl. the version, so I've also done that as it works!
-Opened issue: [https://github.com/tlswg/draft-ietf-tls-esni/issues/119](https://github.com/tlswg/draft-ietf-tls-esni/issues/119)
+Opened issue: [https://github.com/tlswg/draft-ietf-tls-esni/issues/119](https://github.com/tlswg/draft-ietf-tls-esni/issues/119) That got resolved just fine.
+Draft-04 changed the input bytes here to exclude the dns_extensions from the hash calculation, but that change was implemented in the calling code.

 #### Parameters
 * `buf` is the input buffer